 It was found to not have enough “appropriately skilled and qualified staff” and ABC reported the Blue Care home laid off a number of its enrolled nurses in August last year.

-If harmed there is little the elderly can do to get justice through the courts for the failings of the nursing homes because the cards are stacked against them due to the 2002/2003 legislation to deal with the so-called public liability crisis.
+If harmed there is little the elderly can do to get justice through the courts for the failings of the aged care homes because the cards are stacked against them due to the 2002/2003 legislation to deal with the so-called public liability crisis.

 Thus it is virtually impossible for them to pursue claims for injuries arising out of poor care and neglect in nursing homes.